napari/docs/docs/developers/architecture/app_model.md

 {meth}`app_model.registries.CommandsRegistry.execute_command`. `toggled` determines
 whether the command appears checked/toggled in GUI representations (e.g., menu or button).
-It can also take a {class}`app_model.types.ToggleRule`, which allows you to use a callable (instead of a expression) to determine toggle state.
+It can also take a {class}`app_model.types.ToggleRule`, which allows you to use a callable (instead of an expression) to determine toggle state.

 ### Commands should *not* be confused with the public napari API